What is cost per action (CPA)?

 What does CPA mean in marketing?

-In mobile marketing, cost per action (CPA), sometimes referred to as cost per acquisition, is a cost model where the app advertiser pays the ad publisher a fixed rate when a user completes a predefined post-install event, such as a purchase or registration.
+In mobile marketing, cost per action (CPA) advertising, not to be confused with cost per acquisition advertising, is a cost model where the app advertiser pays the ad publisher a fixed rate when a user completes a predefined post-install event, such as a purchase or registration.

 What is a good CPA?

-Advertisers rely on attribution tools like Adjust to verify when the pre-defined event has taken place so that they are not overcharged.
-Adjust provides each campaign with a unique tracker URL, and campaign performance can be assessed easily on our simple, user-friendly dashboard.
+Advertisers rely on attribution tools like Adjust to verify when a pre-defined event has taken place to ensure they are not overcharged.
+Adjust provides each campaign with a unique tracker URL, and campaign performance can be assessed easily on our user-friendly dashboard, Datascape, with intuitive data visualizations for fast decision-making.
 Learn more about how Adjust helps advertisers accurately attribute in-app events.